alextewpin/hatch-test/README.md

 ## notes

-- renamed field to camel case
+- fulltext search
+- no table